What are spiders?

 Why do I have a spider problem?

 What many people do not know is, if you have a spider problem, chances are they’ve been hanging around for quite a while.
 Many spiders that are found on your property hatched there, or have lived there for most of their lives.
 When spiders come out of hiding to find a mate, you are more likely to spot them and discover an existing spider infestation.
 Sometimes spiders do come indoors, however, usually following their food source.
-If you have an existing insect problem in your home, spiders won’t be too far behind them.
+If you have a current insect problem in your home, spiders won’t be too far behind them.
 Once inside, they may forget how to get back out or choose to stay if there are plenty of insects to feed on.

 Where will I find spiders?

 You’ve probably heard the saying, “they’re more scared of you than you are of them” about spiders before, and it’s actually true!
 Most spiders actually prefer to stay away from areas with lots of human activity and are quite reclusive by nature.
 In fact, they would instead find a beautiful corner, attic, or shelf to hide in, away from the hustle and bustle of other creatures.
 When spiders invade your home, they may choose to hide in closets, high shelves, corners, attics, wall spaces, boxes, and any other place that keeps them hidden from your sight.
 Outdoors, spiders may be found under rocks, in logs, under sheds, and in trees.